-

 In our hypothetical example, we used a social network.
 In a real card sort, the results from that would be fairly predictable and would likely map to what Facebook does.
 If you did a card sort for a news site, you would probably get results close to the New York Times, CNN, or Fox News websites.

-People have fairly strong opinions about what belongs with what, formed from years of Internet use and common applications and systems, such as Facebook or CNN.com.
-That isn’t to say there’s no insights to be found in services like that, just that you’ll see a few things that you’d expect.
+People have fairly strong opinions about what belongs with what, formed from years of internet use and common applications and systems, such as Facebook or CNN.com.
+That isn’t to say there are no insights to be found in services like that, just that you’ll see a few things that you’d expect.
 Where card sorts become interesting is for new services or for new features and data on established services.

 Identify Consistencies